-The report was prepared in accordance with the Sustainability Reporting Guidelines for Publicly Listed companies of the Philippines, released by the Securities and Exchange Commission.
+The report was prepared following the Sustainability Reporting Guidelines for Publicly Listed companies of the Philippines, released by the Securities and Exchange Commission.

-materiality assessment and sustainability reporting process once it completes its corporate reorganization, determines the optimal business model, and resumes operations.
+PMHI expects to further develop its materiality assessment and sustainability reporting process once it completes its corporate reorganization, determines the optimal business model, and resumes operations.

 In 2019, the Company, for its first Sustainability Report, engaged the services of Atty.
-Teodoro Kalaw IV, who is certified both as a sustainability trainer by the Global Reporting Initiative and a sustainability report assurer by the Institute of Certified Sustainable Practitioners.
+Teodoro Kalaw IV, is certified both as a sustainability trainer by the Global Reporting Initiative and a sustainability report assurer by the Institute of Certified Sustainable Practitioners.
 Atty.
 Kalaw facilitated an extensive sustainability orientation and materiality assessment workshop for key officers and staff of the Firm.
 The same key officers and staff are tasked to provide continuity in preparing Y2020 Sustainability Report.

-In light of PMHI's dormancy, it was determined that most of the prospective material topics in the economic, environmental, and social domains described in SEC Memorandum Circular No. 4 s. of 2019 are presently not relevant to our stakeholders.
+In light of PMHI's dormancy, it was determined that most of the prospective material topics in the economic, environmental, and social domains described in SEC Memorandum Circular No. 4 s. of 2019 are presently not relevant to our stakeholders for the time being.